 Chapter 31 (Vocational Rehabilitation Benefits): The student is the veteran.
 The Financial Aid Office and the Student Accounts Office work together to submit the enrollment and charges for those students to their vocational rehab counselor.
 MBC bills the Veterans Reemployment Rights office directly for student’s tuition.

 Chapter 33: The student is the veteran OR a parent or spouse has transferred benefits to the student.
-If 100 percent eligible, the VA pays the student’s net tuition (tuition minus any MBC or state aid), directly to the college.
+If 100 percent eligible, the VA pays the student’s net tuition (tuition minus any grant assistance specifically designated to be used towards tuition), directly to the college.
 If less than 100 percent eligible, the VA pays a percentage of net tuition.
 Most (but not all) students receive a book stipend and housing allowance that are paid directly to the student.
 Active-duty service members (or their dependents) receiving the housing allowance paid during active duty, students who have no group courses, and students who are less than half-time generally do not receive the housing allowance.
 Please note: Some students who are eligible for Chapter 33 lose the Virginia Tuition Assistance Grant (TAG) due to state regulations on how TAG is awarded, but it is replaced with GI Bill funding.

 Chapter 35: The student is the dependent of a deceased or disabled veteran.
 Monthly payments are made directly to the student, who can then make payments to the college.